kcha193/infoDecompuTE/README.md

 install.packages("infoDecompuTE")
 ```

-You can install infoDecompuTE from github with:
+You can also install infoDecompuTE from github with:

 ``` r
 # install.packages("devtools")